R Environments

 Check if your project has an renv.lock file.
 If you do, move to Step 2.

-If not, open your R project in RStudio on your local machine:
+If not, open your R project in RStudio on your local machine and run the following in the RStudio console tab:

 install.packages("renv") # Install renv if not already installed